sorre97/Assembly/README.md

 :page_facing_up: [Download the asm file](http://www.google.it)

 ----------
-[^spim]: *Spim is a self-contained simulator that runs MIPS32 programs.
+1: *Spim is a self-contained simulator that runs MIPS32 programs.
 It implements almost the entire MIPS32 assembler-extended instruction set.*